-- Students should listen to and show respect for the lunchroom supervisors. - Students should use an indoor voice and use good table manners. - Students should remain seated until finished eating. - All garbage should be disposed of in proper containers. - No food is to be taken or eaten outside the cafeteria. - Parents/Guardians are always welcome to join their children for lunch but must check in at the office when visiting.
+• Students should listen to and show respect for the lunchroom supervisors.

+- Students should use an indoor voice and use good table manners. - Students should remain seated until finished eating. - All garbage should be disposed of in proper containers. - No food is to be taken or eaten outside the cafeteria.